No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 Let’s continue the Caribbean example.

 The group who queried Jamaican oxtail stew may want a package deal.
-They’ll see the stew at the center bottom of the photo, but also seven other dishes.
-In addition to a goat dish, chicken is served in various ways: classic Jamaican jerk, curried, or inside of flaky pastries to the bottom left.
+They’ll see the stew at the bottom center of the photo, along with seven other dishes.
+In addition to a goat dish, chicken is served in various ways: classic Jamaican jerk, curried, or in flaky pastries, to the bottom left.

-This multi-item photo puts Caribbean meat-based dishes on display for eaters to anticipate.
+This multi-item photo showcases Caribbean meat-based dishes for eaters to anticipate.
 Plantains, fried and sweet, finish out the meal with a nice aftertaste.

 This is the sort of imagery that drives conversion in a marketplace swimming with options.